alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## Delta Green
 Your handler calls, you better answer.

+## Call of Cthulhu
+The OG mystery/horror game. *Masks of Nyarlathotep* is a globe-trotting 1920s campaign—one of the best ever written.
+Can be played with *Pulp* rules if you want to lean more into the action elements.

+There is also a smaller campaign called *The Wicked City*, focused on 1920s Berlin.

 ## Mothership
 The best space horror game out there.
 If you like *Alien*, *Aliens*, or *Event Horizon*, you’ll like this game.
 Has great adventure modules and a bounty hunter expansion is about to release.